List of English irregular verbs: Past tense irregular verbs

 The preterite and past participle forms of irregular verbs follow certain patterns.
 These include ending in -t (e.g. build, bend, send), stem changes (whether it is a vowel, such as in sit, win or hold, or a consonant, such as in teach and seek, that changes), or adding the [n] suffix to the past participle form (e.g. drive, show, rise).
 English irregular verbs are now a closed group, which means that newly formed verbs are always regular and do not adopt any of the irregular patterns.

-This list only contains verb forms which are listed in the major dictionaries as being standard usage in modern English.
+This list contains only those verb forms which are listed in the major dictionaries as being standard usage in modern English.
 There are also many thousands of archaic, non-standard and dialect variants.
 Modern English still has remnants of formerly irregular verbs in other parts of speech.
-Most obviously, adjectives like clean-shaven, beholden, or forlorn fossilize what are originally the past participles of the verbs shave and behold, and Old English forleosan.
-However, forleosan has fallen out of use and shave is now regular, so these verbs are not listed, and behold, while still irregular, can no longer be listed this participle form.
+Most obviously, adjectives like misshapen, beholden, or forlorn fossilize what were originally the past participles of the verbs shape and behold, and Old English forleosan.
+However, forleosan has fallen out of use and shape is now regular, so these verbs are not listed, and behold, while still irregular, can no longer be listed this participle form.